mechawolf-wd/flow/README.md

 12. <Insert> component for putting HTML content into <Drawer> tags. aka. slots and templates.
 13. No-import components that are automatically imported and registered.
 14. <Loop> component that loops through arrays.
+15. Deep reactive objects that rerender influenced DOM nodes and attributes.

 ## Example Component: Counter